jtobinart/CircuitPython_CLUE_Menu/README.md

 It is that easy.
 I only change __Main.py__ when I am debugging a new program.

 ## Usage
-This menu program has two display modes: small text and large text mode.
-The program will automatically start in large test mode.
+This menu program has two display modes: small and large text modes.
+The program will automatically start in large text mode.
 During boot up of the menu program you will be given a chance to press the A button to switch to small text mode.

 Once the menu opens you can press:
 Button | Action